lowkahonn/Secret-Santa/README.md

 [ ] Draw name

 ## Usage
+1. Please install `npm` or `node` if you haven't already.
-If you haven't install the dependencies yet, please run `npm install` in this directory.
+1. If you haven't install the dependencies yet, please run `npm install` in this directory.
+2. Run `npm run dev` and visit [http://localhost:8080/](http://localhost:8080/).
+3. Save your changes and the web app will hot-reload.

 ## Reference
 We can refer to this [repo](https://github.com/gothinkster/vue-realworld-example-app/) for the structure during development.